 Yet there’s always a way to find the image and scene that works best and not just for me but for the couple themselves.
 I think they’d much prefer a quirky picture of them doing stuff that they feel sums them up.

 That is what I will capture.
 It always makes for a more interesting picture.
 Best of all allowing the kids to have the freedom to be who they are gives the big kids, the adults, something to smile about too.
-It certainly makes my job more entertaining.
+Working as a candid wedding photographer, it certainly makes my job more entertaining.